 How do you clear out your holiday clutter?

+I hope these tips help you this week and I look forward to seeing you in the wonderfully organized New Year ahead!
 Thanks so much for stopping by ~ we’ll see you next time!